 Your roof is designed to put up with everything nature can dish out.
 Year after year, it shrugs off the elements, from heat waves to hailstorms.
 So how can wind damage your roof — and more importantly, what should you do when it happens?

 Although your roof is designed to cope with all sorts of weather, windstorms can be surprisingly destructive.
 Most roofs can handle winds up to 90 mph, and in areas prone to hurricanes, they’re designed for even higher winds.
 But in reality, it doesn’t take hurricane winds to damage your roof.
 According to the National Severe Storm Laboratory, severe thunderstorms can generate winds exceeding 100 mph, about twice the 50-60 mph threshold for damaging winds.
 In fact, thunderstorms account for half of all severe damage in the lower 48 states.

 The layout of your roof affects the likelihood of wind damage, by changing wind loading — the amount of force the wind applies to your roof.
 For example, houses with gables are more vulnerable than those with hip roofs.
 Certain areas of the roof, like the corners and eaves, are at greater risk of damage.
 The materials and installation also affect the resilience of your roof.
-Thinner or poor-quality shingles and substandard construction practices can make it more your rough more vulnerable to shedding shingles in a storm.
+Thinner or poor-quality shingles and substandard construction practices can make it more vulnerable to shedding shingles in a storm.

 Although the wind itself can damage your roof, often what’s carried by the wind is a greater threat.
 Storms can bring heavy hail, pelt your roof with debris, or even bring down large tree limbs on top of your house.

 Yet, the greatest factor is often simple wear.
 Over time, the sealant between shingles can fail, shingles can curl and crack, and repeated cycles of freezing and thawing can wear the shingles or rot the underlying structure — making it more vulnerable to wind damage.